 What types of challenges do marketers face today?
 How have these challenges impacted what marketers expect from their agencies?

-Stephan Pretorius: Almost all our clients are currently going through a radical business transformation caused by new competitors, new technologies, or new consumer behaviours.
+Stephan Pretorius: Almost all our clients are currently going through a radical business transformation caused by new competitors, new technologies, or new consumer behaviors.
 To address these marketing challenges, clients need to free up resources for innovation and improvement in customer experience.
 This requires continuously increasing operational efficiency and making structural improvements.
 Successful agencies are responding to these shifting dynamics by working with clients to construct new marketing operations models (like having on-site teams or regional hubs) and automating tedious processes (like campaign setup and performance reporting).
 Increasingly, leading agencies are also developing new capabilities in AI, customer experience, and creative technology to respond to the innovation needs of their clients.

 Creative people are naturally curious and dissatisfied with the status quo.